AyshaShanaz/SQL-Rockbuster-Video-Rental/README.md

 ## Visulizations

 Our movie rental service company currently offer a selection of 1000 films exclusively in the English language, across 17 different categories in 109 country.
-Take a look at the <a href="https://public.tableau.com/app/profile/priya.patel2009/viz/Rockbuster_17056225479280/ROckbuster?publish=yes">
+Take a look at the
-                    <button> Tableau Workbook</button>
-                    </a> on Tableau Public.